splunk/public-o11y-docs/incident-intelligence/create-configure-incident-policies.rst

 To put your incident policy in maintenance, select the :guilabel:`Actions` menu on the incident policy you want to put in maintenance and select :guilabel:`Maintenance`.
 The incident policy status shows as :guilabel:`Maintenance`.

 All incidents associated with the incident policy that are triggered while the incident policy is in maintenance are created in a muted state.
 A muted incident does not notify responders.
 Muted incidents don't show in your incident list by default.
 To see your muted incidents, select the :guilabel:`Incidents` tab in Incident Intelligence and add a ``Status = Muted`` filter.
-Muted incidents are read-only and you can't acknowledged, resolve, or dismiss them.
+Muted incidents are read-only and you can't acknowledge, resolve, or dismiss them.

 Take an incident policy out of maintenance
 ---------------------------------------------